The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 operatingsystemrelease do not return a value at all.
 This way we can be sure that we do not break stuff if we later come up with a proper implementation.

-#5 Updated by Stefan Schulte about 3 years ago
+#5 Updated by Stefan Schulte over 3 years ago

 Another fact where I do not like the defaultvalue is the